jeffmodzel/vf-crime-stats/README.md

 # Use Case
 The purpose of this project is to demonstrate the use of the [serverless framework](https://serverless.com/) to build an AWS deployment that creates Lambda functions, S3 buckets, and Dynamo DB tables.
 As well as a serverless plugin that invokes a Lambda after the deployment, extracts data from a file in S3 and inserts that data into DynamoDB.
-In addition, there is an API Gateway endpoint to retrieve an HTML representation of the data and an S3 bucket that will accept new data and upload it to a Dynamo table.
+In addition, there is an API Gateway endpoint to retrieve an HTML representation of the data and an S3 bucket that will accept new data and upload it to a DynamoDB table.

 In this particular project, we'll use crime reporting data from the city of Denver, CO.
-More information about the data used in this project can be found here -> [data/readme.md](data/readme.md).
+More information about the data used in this project can be found here: [data/readme.md](data/readme.md).

 # Design
 ![](diagrams/vf-crime-stats.png)
-diagram omits CF/IAM plus whatever serverless does behind the scenes
+*Diagram omits IAM and CloudFormation, along with any other assets created automatically by serverless.*

 The serverless framework will create the following AWS service infrastructure: